MichaelTMiyoshi/CPPwithMiyoshi/CompetencyTests/README.md

 -7, 2  | -7
 9, 9   | 9

 3. Create a function that capitalizes the first letter of a string and the letters immediately after spaces.

-You may use one of two options, but in both options, the initial string must not be changed.
+Letters that are already capitalized may remain capitalized.
+You may use one of two options for your function signature, but in both options, the initial string must not be changed.

 Option 1: The function receives a string as a parameter and returns the capitalized string.
-Letters that are already capitalized may remain capitalized.
 Use the function signature below:

 ```
 string Capitalize(string original);